What to Expect After a Feline Tooth Extraction

-Three Reasons Why Your Cat May Need a Tooth Extraction
+Four Reasons Why Your Cat May Need a Tooth Extraction

 1. Periodontal Disease

 A cat tooth extraction may not be necessary in every situation, but there are a handful of cases in which tooth extraction is the best form of treatment.
-Periodontal disease, also known as gum disease, is a common reason for feline tooth extraction.
+Periodontal disease, also known as dental disease, is a common reason for feline tooth extraction.

 2. Chipped or Broken Teeth

-3. Stomatitis
+3. Gingivostomatitis

-If your cat has stomatitis, they might need extraction of all their teeth.
-Stomatitis is a painful condition possibly caused by an overreaction to the plaque on their teeth.
+Gingivostomatitis is a chronic, painful, oral ulcerative disease.
+A universal, underlying cause is not known, but it is thought to occur due to an excessive immune response to plaque and tartar on the teeth.
 Affected cats frequently have large areas of painful ulcerated tissues in their mouth and throat.
-While a full extraction might sound scary, most cats adjust very well after the surgery and it is a much better alternative than living with the constant pain of stomatitis.
+If your cat has been diagnosed with gingivostomatitis, they might need extraction of all their teeth.
+While a full extraction might sound scary, most patients adjust very well after the surgery, and it is a much better alternative than living with the constant pain of an oral ulcerative disease.

 4. Tooth resorption

 This is the most common reason teeth are extracted in feline patients.
-Tooth resorption, commonly called “feline cavities” is caused by the cat’s own cells attacking their teeth.
+Tooth resorption, commonly called “feline cavities,” is caused by the cat’s own cells attacking their teeth.
 The damaged area quickly extends into the tooth, even exposing the pulp (nerve) chamber of the tooth.
-Affected teeth are very painful and unfortunately, removing the tooth is the only option for treatment.
+Affected teeth are very painful, and unfortunately, removing the tooth is the only option for treatment.

-Feline Tooth Extraction Recovery: What to Expect
+Cat Tooth Extraction Recovery: What to Expect

 During recovery, you can care for your cat and help them heal by: